yahavx/ship-stowage-model/exercises/bonus.md

 All the directories referenced below are inside the `bonus` directory.

 Our travel main directory (that contains some travel sub-directories) that shows our error handling mechanism, is called `travels-error-handling`.

-There is one travel that demonstrates almost all the different kind of errors formats and handling:
+There is one travel that demonstrates almost all the different kind of errors formats and handling, called `Travel-Very-Diverse-Errors`.
+It contains a `readme` inside that explains the travel.
-- `Travel-Very-Diverse-Errors`
-There is also a readme inside this travel directory (`Travel-Very-Diverse-Errors`) that explains it well.

-Several other travels in that directory:
+Several other travels in `travels-error-handling`:
 - `Travel-No-Errors`: a clean run, no errors folder is generated.
 - `Travel-Diverse-Errors`: also show many different errors.
 - `Travel-Bad-Input`, `Travel-Bad-Input-2`: travels that can't be executed.

+All those travels should be ran with our algorithms.

 What makes our error handling special:
 - It is very informative and well organized, and allows to debug problems very easily.